Stuart Roy Clarke

 Stuart Roy Clarke is an English documentary photographer, author, exhibition-artist, speaker.
 His major works include The Homes of Football and Cumbria Surrounded and Glastonbury All Mine'.

-Life

-Clarke was born in Berkhamsted, Hertfordshire, on 19 August 1961, the youngest of three children of Mary (née Punton-Smith) and Roy Percy Clarke, a quantity surveyor.
-Clarke's childhood was at 61 Egerton Road, Berkhamsted - the family home for all of 61 years.
-Clarke's paternal grandfather was head of the town Council 1935-1939 when many of the town's facilities (cinema, swimming-pools, football grounds) were opened.

 Career

 After several years of working for local newspapers in Hertfordshire and as a freelance photographer for the magazine Time Out in London, Clarke went to live in The Lake District, where he began The Homes of Football in 1990.

-Other bases include Hathersage in Derbyshire and Louth in Lincolnshire.
-The home for the work has been above all at Armathwaite - in Cumbria.